joshuahenry3108/Documentation/revolte_deployment_guide (1).md

 ### 6. Final Deployment
 - Click **Confirm & Deploy**.
-- If required, add secrets or credentials during the popup.
-- Click **Confirm** in the confirmation popup.
+- If required, add secrets or credentials during the popup by clicking on **Add here** and Click **Confirm** in the confirmation popup.

 ![image](https://github.com/user-attachments/assets/370faea4-d085-4390-9605-dd07950bd4aa)

-- Deployment will begin.
-- The page should redirect to the **Runtime Log** for monitoring.
+- That's it!
+Deployment will begin and redirects you to the **Runtime Log** for monitoring.

 ![image](https://github.com/user-attachments/assets/605df2d7-3b15-4d36-ac4b-5c1d91f9a7a3)